lxhelmer/misc/project.md

 Why?

 Your repository is your greeting card, especially when applying for a job.
 No recruiter will appreciate having to dig through a messy repository to evaluate your skills.
 (Neither will instructors) Many will not do it at all.
 It's a good idea to stick to good practices whenever possible.

+## Deploying on OKD-cluster

+University of Helsinki students have access to Kubernetes based OKD-cluster for project deployments.
+This is NOT applicable to Open University/Mooc students.
+To use the cluster please apply by sending an email with your student id/username to `grp-okd-cs-admins@helsinki.fi`.
+Access is always granted until end of next May, making the maximum access time one year.
+Access is granted as self-provisioner permission, but more on that and usage of the cluster in the [guide](examplee.org).

 ## Finishing the application and grading